-Enjoy a late start this morning and later explore the center of Chiang Mai by rickshaw, known locally as samlor.
+Enjoy a late start this morning and later explore the centre of Chiang Mai by rickshaw, known locally as samlor.
 Visit one of Chiang Mai's most impressive temples; Wat Phra Singh which was built in 1345 by King Pha Yu to house the remains of his father King Kam Fu.
 See the elegantly decorated Lai Kam assembly hall and its restored murals depicting the lives of locals hundreds of years ago.
-Afterward for lunch enjoy a typical dish of Chiang Mai khao soi (rice noodle soup) followed by some free time in the center to explore further, do some shopping or perhaps treat yourself to a relaxing foot massage.
-Later make a visit to Wat Doi Suthep, tucked away in the mountains at an elevation of 3,465 feet.
-In its center stands a huge Chedi (spired pagoda), which contains partial relics of Lord Buddha.
+Afterwards for lunch enjoy a typical dish of Chiang Mai khao soi (rice noodle soup) followed by some free time in the centre to explore further, do some shopping or perhaps treat yourself to a relaxing foot massage.
+Later make a visit to Wat Doi Suthep, tucked away in the mountains at an elevation of 1,056 metres.
+In its centre stands a huge Chedi (spired pagoda), which contains partial relics of Lord Buddha.
 Stay when the crowds depart to observe the monks chanting at sunset before returning to your hotel.

 Today is free for you to explore this fascinating city or choose to take part in an Optional Experience.